 1. Simple to form

 The sole proprietorship is the simplest type of business structure.
 It is easy to form and operate.
 It does not require any legal registration.
 An individual can operate this business under the name other than their own name.

 The proprietor alone takes all the decisions pertaining to the business.
-He is not required to consult anybody.
+Since there are no partners, he is not required to consult anybody.
+This enables the proprietor to take quick decisions.
 Ownership and management are vested in the same person.
 Some persons may be employed to help the owner but ultimate control lies with him.

 3. Share of Profit

 If the business generates profits, the sole owner need not share it, just like in case of partnership and company.

 Since the whole business is handled by the proprietor his business secrets are known to him only.
 He is not bound to publish his accounts.
 Therefore, the degree of secrecy is the highest in this form of organization.